 For each type of college, students can learn more about the different parts of the college application process:

-- Grades: Students can see the typical GPA range for incoming college freshmen at their college type, as well as their own current and Projected GPA.
+- Grades: Students can see the typical GPA range for incoming college freshmen at their college type and their own current and Projected GPA.
 They can also learn more about what to do to reach the typical GPA range for their type of college.

 - Test Scores: Students can see the ACT score range, SAT score range, and AP score range for incoming college freshmen at their college type.
 They can also learn more about what to do to prepare for the tests.
-(Note: 11th and 12th graders, or juniors and seniors, will also have their own standardized test scores recorded.)
+(Note: 11th and 12th graders will also have their own standardized test scores recorded.)

-- Essays: Students can see their interests or passions, as well as action items they’ll need to follow to pursue their passions.
+- Essays: Students can see their interests or passions and action items they’ll need to complete in order to pursue their passions.

-- Letters of Recommendation: Students can select which Habits of Success they’d like to improve, as well as any action items they’ll need to follow to help improve those habits.
+- Letters of Recommendation: Students can select which Habits of Success they’d like to improve and any action items they’ll need to complete in order to improve those habits.